blaind/bevy_fuzz/README.md

 ### Warnings / Please note

-- The produced binary files are not (most probably) currently usable between Bevy versions
+- The produced binary files are not currently compatible between various bevy_fuzz (and bevy) versions
 - Only built-in `CoreStage`'s are run currently.
 Subapps (and render graph) are ignored
 - Public API (e.g. function & struct names) will most probably change in the future
 - This is still a "tech preview", and feasibility of UI fuzzing for actually finding bugs remains to be seen
+- Currently tested only on Linux

 ## Quick start